In this WooCommerce hosting review, we’ll test out Kinsta’s Starter plan on a WooCommerce store to gauge website performance.

 Performance

-To recap, we’re using Kinsta’s Starter plan that costs $30 per month.
-It offers 10 GB SSD storage space, free SSL and CDN, and is suitable for around 25,000 monthly visitors.
+To recap, we’re using Kinsta’s Single 35k plan that costs $35 per month; the first month is free, and billing starts from the second month.
+It offers 10 GB SSD storage space, free wildcard SSL and CDN, and is suitable for 35,000 monthly visitors.

 Here’s a quick overview of our testing environment: